 For ABIM Board Certified physicians, in addition to certification status, ABIM reports whether or not you are “participating in MOC” (i.e., continuously engaging in MOC activities).
 This applies to all ABIM Board Certified physicians, including physicians certified before 1990 and hold a certification that is valid indefinitely (“grandparent”).

-The ABIM’s FAQ page can provide more detailed information on the changing requirements and the Knowledge Check-In.
+The ABIM’s New in 2018 page provides detailed information on the changing requirements and the Knowledge Check-In.
 For information about your personal MOC status and to see your specific requirements, login to your ABIM physician page.

 Visit the Federation of State Medical Boards (FSMB) to learn more about your state’s licensure requirements.

 For information about your personal MOC status and to see your specific requirements, login to your ABIM physician page.

 Board certified before 1990 (grandparent)